DreamyCecil/SE1-ModSDK/README.md

 This branch contains headers and libraries from different versions of Serious Engine 1 from the Serious Sam SDK.
 Original files have been released by Croteam during 2001-2002 period.
 [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine) headers have been released in 2016.

+This SDK also includes a custom Entity Class Compiler (`Ecc.exe`) that is used to compile entity source files (`*.es`).
+Its source code is available separately here: https://github.com/DreamyCecil/SE1-ECC

 If you wish to develop mods for classic Serious Sam games, consider cloning the [`master`](https://github.com/DreamyCecil/SeriousSam_SDK107/tree/master) branch of this repository.

 If you wish to develop any other kind of project for classic Serious Sam games, you can include this branch into your repository as a submodule and build your projects for any Serious Sam game on Serious Engine 1.